weesvisje/docs/docs/installation/linux.md

 ---
+title: 'Linux Raspberry Pi'
 sidebar_position: 7
 pagination_prev: intro
 pagination_next: concepts/overview
 ---

-# Linux (Raspberry Pi)

-If you would like to run Ditto on a Linux device and leverage Bluetooth Low Energy please follow the instructions. __These instructions are required to run on Linux regardless of the programming language.__ This means that if you are running the JavaScript (Node/Electron), C#, or C++ SDKs on Linux and need to use Bluetooth Low Energy, then you should follow these additional instructions.
+If you would like to run Ditto on a Linux device and leverage Bluetooth Low Energy please follow the instructions. **These instructions are required to run on Linux regardless of the programming language.** This means that if you are running the JavaScript (Node/Electron), C#, or C++ SDKs on Linux and need to use Bluetooth Low Energy, then you should follow these additional instructions.

 1. Install or update BlueZ 5.51 or higher